PatrickAttankurugu/PatrickAttankurugu/README.md

 ![Profile Picture](codes.jpg)

 # Hi, I'm Patrick Attankurugu
 ## AI Developer | Entrepreneur | Innovator

 Welcome to my GitHub profile!
 I'm Patrick Attankurugu, an AI developer and entrepreneur from Ghana.
-With a background in data science, artificial intelligence, web development.
-I strive to create intelligent systems that make the world a little better.
+With a background in data science, artificial intelligence, and web development, I strive to create intelligent systems that make the world a little better.

 ## About Me
 - 💡 Specialized in building intelligent systems and websites
 - 💡 Graduated with a degree in Computer Science
 - 💡 Co-founder and CEO of [SEMA Technologies](https://sematechnologies.com)